eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/032-reference/016-menus/008-file/000-index.md

 <td></td>

 <td>Opens a previously created file in an editor view.
-If the file is stored in your workspace's active projects, the file will be displayed in PHP Explorer / Navigator views.</td></tr>
+If the file is stored in your workspace's active projects, the file will be displayed in Project Explorer / Navigator views.</td></tr>

 <tr><td>Close</td>